wshafer/psr11-monolog/README.md

             // Array Keys are the channel identifiers 'myChannelName' => [
+                // Optional: Name of channel to show in logs.
+Defaults to the array key 'name' => 'MyChannelLogName',

                 // Array of configured handlers.
 See handlers for more info 'handlers' => [
                     'myHandler',